kontex-neuro/pythorvision/README.md

-# PyThorVision
+# pythorvision

-**PyThorVision** is a Python client for communicating with a XDAQ server, designed to manage camera streams and recordings.
+`pythorvision` is a python package as client API for communicating with **XDAQ** video streaming subsystem -- **ThorVision**, designed to manage camera streams and recordings.

 ## Features

-PythorVision features **High-level API** with simple interface for managing camera streams and recordings.
+**pythorvision** features **High-level API** with simple interface for managing camera streams and recordings.
 - **Camera Discovery**: List available cameras and their capabilities.
-- **Flexible Stream Selection**: Select stream capabilities (media type, format, resolution, framerate).
+- **Flexible Stream Selection**: Select stream capabilities:
+  - media type (MJPEG)
+  - format
+  - resolution
+  - framerate
 - **GStreamer-based Recording**: Record video streams into split `.mkv` files using GStreamer.

 ## Requirements